4-H Clubs

 Clubs play a key role in the delivery of 4-H programming.
 The goals and structure of 4-H clubs vary according to the needs of the members they serve.
 Project Clubs focus on one project at a time that the entire membership experiences together at the club meeting.
 Community Clubs offer a selection of projects with information being delivered through project meetings held outside the club.
 Some clubs have a singular focus such as community service clubs or they target a specific audience such as tribal reservation clubs, after school clubs, or home school clubs.
 There are certain components and characteristics that are common to all 4-H clubs and these commonalities provide the backbone for clubs.
 Below, the minimum requirements of all 4-H clubs are listed, County 4-H staff may include additional requirements for 4-H clubs in their county.

-Characteristics of 4-H Clubs
+Standards of 4-H Clubs

 • Composed of at least six 4-H members